oblakr24/chat-backup-app/README.md

 # Chat Backup
-<b>An app used to list, export and import your SMS conversations.</b>
+<b>An fully-featured SMS app with ability to export and import your SMS conversations.</b>

 This is a tech-demonstration app showcasing the latest Android tech stack while solving a real-world use-case.

 ## Features:
 1. Fully offline
+2. Send, receive SMS messages
+3. Quick reply to an SMS
-2. No ads or payments
+4. No ads or payments
-3. Listing of current conversations and messages
+5. Listing of current conversations and messages
-4. Search with highlighting, select, delete and export functionalities for conversations
+6. Search with highlighting, select, delete and export functionalities for conversations
-5. Import a previously exported file to preview and (selectively) save the messages to the device
+7. Import a previously exported file to preview and (selectively) save the messages to the device
-6. Open architecture allowing for future extensions and other formats
+8. Open architecture allowing for future extensions and other formats
-7. Togglable dark-light theming
+9. Togglable dark-light theming

 https://user-images.githubusercontent.com/32245831/221344724-336c23ea-c49e-4ca9-9392-284b9ed760f4.mov